 Joe’s current method of financial analysis is pretty basic.
 At the end of each month, he generates an income statement and takes a look at his net income, or profit.
 Joe divides net income by sales to calculate the company’s profit margin.
 Reliable Plumbing typically operates at a 15% profit margin, which means that the firm generates 15 cents of profit for every dollar in sales.
 Joe computes the profit margin each month and compares the result to his average profit margin for the year.
 His quick analysis gives him a sense of each month’s level of profit.

 After reviewing profitability, Joe takes a look at the cash balance by generating a balance sheet.
 To get an accurate look at cash, he reconciles the bank account and compares the reconciled cash balance to his average cash balances for the past 12 months.
 If the cash balance seems low, he checks accounts receivable to see if any large receivable balances need to be collected quickly.

 Once he checks profit for the month and reviews his cash balance, Joe doesn’t perform any other analysis.

 Joe’s quick review is typical for many business owners, because they view profitability and available cash as the most important metrics to track.
 After all, there are a dozen fires that need to be put out to run the business—why spend any more time on what happened last month?
 It’s a fair question.

 All business owners, however, need to understand the components of the balance sheet, and how the balance sheet is connected to the income statement and the cash flow statement.
-If Joe is willing to invest the time, he can make more informed business decisions and get better company results.
+If Joe is willing to invest the time, and use a balance sheet template, he can make more informed business decisions and get better company results.